 The number of compartments varies by style.
 Most have one main compartment inside the backpack with one zippered pocket in front.
 Plus, all feature cushioning in the back and on the shoulder straps.

 The leash, which is 38.5 inches long, attaches to the bottom of the backpack with a metal clasp.

 - Cushioned straps.

 - Varied features by style.

-Small and compact, yet this backpack has a lot of room and compartments for your child’s toys and snacks.
+This backpack is small and compact but has a lot of compartments for your child’s toys and snacks.
 We love this option for moms who are taking their children on longer excursions and need to pack more essentials with them.

-Each bag is approximately 2.8 x 2.8 x 8.3 inches.
-It is made of multiple materials, including reflective fabric panels and mesh.
-The tether is attached to the bottom of the backpack with a swivel clip.
+Each bag is made of multiple materials, including reflective fabric panels and mesh.
+The tether attaches to the bottom of the backpack with a swivel clip.

-Other features include an adjustable chest clip, a large backpack compartment, a large front mesh pocket, and two mesh side pockets.
+Other features include an adjustable chest clip, a large backpack compartment, a large front mesh pocket, and a mesh side pocket.

 - Reflective panels.

 - Lots of room for storage.